IDSIA-papers/2020-EM-causal/README.md

-# EM and causality
+# EM Based Bounding of Unidentifiable Queries in Structural Causal Models

-Here we provide the relevant code for the manuscript entitled ...
+Here we provide the relevant code for the manuscript entitled "EM Based Bounding of Unidentifiable Queries in Structural Causal Models" and submitted to NeurIPS 2020 Workshop on Causal Discovery & Causality-Inspired Machine Learning
-The code is organised as follows.
+The repository is organised as follows.

 - [./examples](examples) contains java files with the examples shown in the paper.

 - [./experiments](experiments) contains the jupyter notebooks for reproducing the numerical tests given.

-## Run code examples

 ## Run experiments